Staraya Ladoga: Origin

 The fortress of Ladoga was built in the 12th century and rebuilt 400 years later.
 It is now mostly reconstructed since being heavily damaged during World War II.

+A Scandinavian settlement was founded in the mid-8th century.
 Dendrochronology suggests that Ladoga was founded in 753.
+The Eastern Slavs became the dominant component of the population no later than the turn of the 760s and 770s.
+From the late 8th and early 9th century, it served as an important stronghold on the trade route to the Byzantine Empire.
+Around the 830s or 840s, it was captured by a group of Varangians, who established the Varangian Street on the left bank of the river.

 Until 950, it was one of the most important trading ports of Eastern Europe.
+Ladoga controlled access to the Volkhov River, which was one of the most important routes between the Baltic Sea and the Russian interior.
 Merchant vessels sailed from the Baltic Sea through Ladoga to Novgorod and then to Constantinople or the Caspian Sea.
 This route is known as the trade route from the Varangians to the Greeks.
 An alternative way led down the Volga River along the Volga trade route to the Khazar capital of Atil, and then to the southern shores of the Caspian Sea, all the way to Baghdad.
-Tellingly, the oldest Arabian medieval coin in Europe was unearthed in Ladoga.
+Tellingly, the oldest dirhams in European Russia were unearthed in Ladoga.
+The earliest coins are dated to 786/787.
+It is possible that the original Scandinavian inhabitants lived there seasonally, but as Ladoga grew, most, if not all of its Scandinavian inhabitants became permanent residents.
+Ladoga, along with Rurikovo Gorodische, Sarskoye Gorodishche, Gnezdovo, and other bases, played an essential role in making Scandinavian trade with the Islamic world profitable.